morfeus77/MiSTerTools/README.md

 **iniswitcher.sh** allows you to switch between your custom ini files eg 5x.ini, 6x.ini, 15khz.ini, 31khz.ini

+This script does not include ini files - you need to provide these yourself (place them in /media/fat)

 ![alt text](https://github.com/morfeus77/MiSTerTools/blob/main/iniswitcher.png?raw=true)

 ini files should be place in in /media/fat